akheron/jansson/doc/apiref.rst

    big number extension API.

 .. type:: json_bigz_t
-.. type:: json_bigz_const_t

-   This is an unspecified C pointer type used to reference JSON integer values that are stored using an external big number package.
-The ``_const_t`` type is the same only it is used to point to a constant value.
+   This is an unspecified C type used to reference JSON integer values that are stored using an external big number package.

 .. type:: json_bigr_t
-.. type:: json_bigr_const_t

-   This is an unspecified C pointer type used to reference JSON real values that are stored using an external big number package.
-The ``_const_t`` type is the same only it is used to point to a constant value.
+   This is an unspecified C type used to reference JSON real values that are stored using an external big number package.

 All of the functions and macros for dealing with the big number types :type:`json_bigz_t` and :type:`json_bigr_t` are documented separately